Stiliyan Petrov: International career

 Stilyan Petrov made his debut as a 52nd minute substitute for Bulgaria on 24 December 1998 in a friendly match against Morocco.
 The match was played in Agadir, Morocco and finished with a 4–1 win for the North Africans.

 He scored his first goal (80th minute) for the national side in another friendly match against Belarus (4–1) on 29 March 2000.

 In 2003, he won the Bulgarian Footballer of the Year award, when he was playing for Celtic and he captained the national team at Euro 2004 where he was sent off during a match against Denmark.

 On 12 October 2006 Petrov, then captain of Bulgaria, announced his decision to retire from international football at the age of 27 as long as Hristo Stoichkov manages the Bulgaria national team.
 However, on 20 March 2007 he made amends with Hristo Stoichkov and made himself available for selection again.

 However, he did not recover his position as national captain because it was decided that Dimitar Berbatov would retain the captain's armband.
 On 14 January 2010, it was announced that Petrov had come second in Bulgaria's Player of the Year.

 Petrov was renamed captain of the Bulgarian side again following the retirement of Berbatov from international football in 2010.
 On 26 March 2011, Petrov earned his 100th cap for Bulgaria in the 0–0 home draw with Switzerland in a Euro 2012 qualifier.
 He received a flower bouquet from Borislav Mihaylov and was applauded by the spectators prior to the start of the match.

 During his career Petrov was chosen as Bulgarian Footballer of the Year in 2003.
 He placed second in 2000, 2001, 2005, 2009 and 2011, and third in 2002 and 2006.

 Personal life

 In 2005, Petrov wrote his autobiography with the assistance of Sunday Mail sports journalist Mark Guidi entitled You Can Call Me Stan, in reference to his nickname "Stan", a shortened form of his given name.
 In the book, he describes how "Stiliyan" is the correct spelling, rather than "Stilian", as it is sometimes spelled in the press.

-Stiliyan is married to his wife Paulina and they have 2 sons, Kristiyan and Stiliyan Jr.
+He and his wife Paulina have two sons, Kristiyan and Stiliyan Jr. The latter announced in April 2025 that he was standing as a candidate for Reform UK.
+In response, the elder Petrov said he had no interest in politics and that his son was "his own man".